bodymindarts/cala-demo/README.md

 # Demo for using Cala Ledger rust library

+What is Cala?
+- A multi-currency, multi-layer, double sided bookkeeping ledger.
+- Can be embedded via Rust (+ language bindings)
+- Can run stand alone as a server
+- Persistence backed by postgres
+- Developed to scale and integrate well into a distributed system

 We are going to discuss:
 - some accounting basics
 - how to implement a simple example in Rust